pauloemmanuel/test-mid/README.md

 sequence is formed by adding the two previous numbers, starting with 0 and 1 (or 1 and 1, depending on the initial order), and the first numbers in the sequence are: 0, 1, 1, 2, 3, 5, 8, 13, ..

+# Requirements

+- PHP running on the machine where the tests will be run
+- A terminal available to enter the input values